Skip to content

 Think about it: your social media posts, funny cat videos, informative articles, and engaging YouTube tutorials – they all fall under the umbrella of digital content.
 These categories are further classified by function and substance.

-The abundance of digital content today reflects the vast array of platforms available for creators to share their work.
+The abundance of digital content today reflects the vast array of platforms on which creators can share their work.
 From social media giants like Facebook and Twitter to specialised platforms for video, music, and education, there’s a space for every type of content to flourish.

 A Complete Guide to Developing an Effective Digital Content Strategy